Getting personalized research assistance is easy! Librarians are available to help you in-person or via telephone, e-mail, and IM.

 ***African Studies Companion: A Resource Guide and Directory.
 5th and other online editions.

 4th ed.
 Rev. Compiled by Hans Zell.
 London: Hans Zell Publishers, 2006.

 Provides an annotated list of the major reference books dealing with Africa, lists of journals related to the field, names and addresses of major collections and documentation centers, and lists of foundation and agencies supporting African studies research.
 This is an excellent first guide to African Studies.
-NOTE: It has been announced that future editions of African Studies Companion will be available digitially with subscriptions to Africa Yearbook Online.

 Basic Guide to Research on Africa at Columbia University Libraries compiled by Joseph S. Caruso.